What is runner’s knee?

 - Getting physical therapy

-Surgery may be needed in severe cases of runner’s knee.
+Surgery may be needed in severe cases.
 A surgeon can remove damaged cartilage or correct the position of the kneecap so that stress will be distributed evenly.

-Are there things I can do to prevent runner’s knee?
+What can I do to prevent runner’s knee?